RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-jira/README.md

 jira:
   # Defaults to /jira/api and can be omitted if proxy is configured for that url
   proxyPath: /jira/api
+  # Add it in case your JIRA instance is connected to Confluence, in order to filter those activities
+  confluenceActivityFilter: wiki@uuid
   # Defaults to latest and can be omitted if you want to use the latest version of the api
   apiVersion: latest
 ```